Friday, August 12, 2016

 Friday of the 19th Week in Ordinary Time - Matthew 19:3-12

 However, the Pharisees were not content with Jesus’ response.
-They asked him why Moses commanded a man to give a woman “a bill of divorce.”
+They asked him why Moses commanded a man to give a woman a bill of divorce.
 Jesus did not directly answer their question.
-Rather, he told them that Moses allowed divorce because of the “hardness of heart” that was in the people.
-Jesus added: “Anyone who divorces his/her spouse and marries another woman, commits adultery.”
+Rather, he told them that Moses allowed divorce because of the hardness of heart that was in the people.
+Jesus added: “Anyone who divorces his/her spouse and marries another, commits adultery.”
 These are extremely strong and unsettling words!

 As we know, in today’s world, divorce is very prevalent.
-In many ways we have become a throw-away society.
-We see junk that has been tossed into the yard of an empty house.
-There are houses that are dilapidated and falling apart.
-There is trash thrown onto the highway rather than put in a trash container.
+In many ways we have become a “throw-away” society.
+We have neighborhoods where junk that has been tossed into the yard of an empty house.
+There are homes that are dilapidated and falling apart.
+There is trash thrown onto the street rather than put in a trash container.
 If something doesn’t work, we discard it.
 It is cheaper and easier to replace an item than to have it repaired.

-Take a moment and think about the people in your life who have loved you, forgiven you, held you, laughed with you and celebrated precious moments with you.
+Take a moment and think about the people in your life who have loved you, forgiven you, held you, laughed with you, and celebrated precious moments with you.
 Can you imagine your life without them?
-No doubt, there also have been very difficult times in your life with these people.
-However, you knew that these individuals loved you and that they would support you.
-Today give thanks for their presence in your life.
-Give thanks for the many gifts and the love they have given you.
-And perhaps take the time to personally thank them for the gift they continue to be to you!
+No doubt, there have been very difficult times in your life with these individuals.
+However, you know that these individuals love you and support you.
+Today, give thanks for their presence in your life.
+Give thanks for the love and the many gifts they have given you and perhaps take the time to thank them for the gift they continue to be for you!